Michael Dirda

-Michael Dirda (born 1948) is a book critic for the Washington Post.
+Michael Dirda (born 1948) is an American book critic, working for the Washington Post.
 He has been a Fulbright Fellow and won a Pulitzer Prize in 1993.

 Career

-Having studied at Oberlin College for his undergraduate degree in 1970, Dirda took an M.A. in 1974 and PhD in 1977 from Cornell University in comparative literature.
+Having studied at Oberlin College for his undergraduate degree in 1970, Dirda earned an M.A. in 1974 and PhD in 1977 from Cornell University in comparative literature.
 In 1978 Dirda started writing for the Washington Post; in 1993 he won the Pulitzer Prize for his criticism.
 Currently, he is a book columnist for the Post.

 In 2002, Dirda was invested as a member of The Baker Street Irregulars.

 Works

 Two collections of Dirda's literary journalism have been published: